 Barbados – the jewel of the Caribbean

-Barbados is made of limestone and the land area of the island measures 166.4 square miles (431 km2).
+The limestone rock has created the island of Barbados, and the land area of the isle measures 166.4 square miles (431 km2).
 It is 21 miles (34 kilometers) in length and 14 miles (23 kilometers).

-Because Barbados is nested just north of the equator, the climate is considered to be moderately tropical and temperatures typically range from between 80-86 degrees Fahrenheit (27-30 degrees Celsius) and 70 – 76% humidity for most of the year.
+Barbados is just north of the equator, the climate is considered to be moderately tropical, and temperatures typically range from between 80-86 degrees Fahrenheit (27-30 degrees Celsius) and 70 – 76% humidity for most of the year.

 Want to know more about Barbados?
 Learn more about Barbados Weather, Hurricanes, Tropical Storms and Depressions.

 According to the 2010 Barbados Population and Housing Census, the population of Barbados is approximately 280,000 people.

 The Barbadian population is a diverse melting pot of individuals, the majority of whom are of African descent.
 However, Barbados is also made up of people who are of mixed race, Caucasian or European ancestry, East Indian, Oriental and Middle Eastern.

 Barbadians are renowned for being very friendly, and with tourism being a major contributor to the economy, it’s evident that the people of Barbados are this little island’s best-kept asset.

 For a more in-depth look at the people of Barbados, learn about the Population and People of Barbados.

 British English is the official language of the island